 These are the vital PPE items that can be produced by 3D printing professionals and even enthusiasts.
 Joseph Prusa, Founder of Prusa Research in Czech Republic, started to 3D print face shields after the consultation with the Ministry of Health.
 Tests have been run in the local hospitals getting ready for mass production.
 See the updated story from the original source Prusa Research blog.

 Adrian Bowyer, the father of the RepRap project (3D print a 3D printer), started an initiative to develop Open-source Oxygen Concentrator.
-As everyone focus at ventilators, RepRap Ltd. tris to develop a concentrator and a generator of oxygen for them.
+As everyone focus at ventilators, RepRap Ltd. tries to develop a concentrator and a generator of oxygen for them.

 3D vs Covid-19 – Collection